vieteio/docs/docs/editor/index.md

 </div>

 <div style={{ width: '50%', float: 'left', clear: 'both' }}>
-The new object will be created inside model.
+The new object will be created inside the model.
 </div>

 <div style={{ width: '50%', float: 'right', clear: 'right' }}>